how bad is it?

 During chemotherapy, I underwent a few ultrasound scans in order to measure my tumor and see if the response we were hoping for was there.
 The results were not always great, but around February 2024, before I started the last and hardest stretch of chemotherapy, things started moving in the right direction.

-I came up with a list of eight things, here they are!
+Anyhow, I came up with a 8 different things, here they are!